 In 1988 Congress passed Public Law 100-322 (now codified at section 7361-66 of title 38, United States Code) that allowed Department of Veterans Affairs (VA) medical centers to establish nonprofit research corporations (NPCs), forming a unique public/private partnership that dramatically broadened VA’s ability to benefit from private and non-VA public support for research conducted at VA medical centers.

 Initially, PAVIR was incorporated under the name of the Palo Alto Institute for Research and Education (PAIRE).
 Early on, the institute administered foundation grants, industry sponsored clinical trials, and a few federal awards.
 The administration of those initial federal awards created the building blocks for building scalable federal grant administration infrastructure.
-Extensive growth followed under the leadership of Donna McCartney, then Executive Director: PAIRE entered into an agreement with Stanford University in 2006, that PAIRE would administer all Federal awards when more than 50% of the anticipated project expenses are expended in VAPAHCS space.
-PAIRE tripled in size over the course of only three years.
+In 2006, PAIRE entered into an agreement with Stanford University that PAIRE would administer all Federal awards when more than 50% of the anticipated project expenses are expended in VAPAHCS space.